HEmile/hemile.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
 description: Publications by categories in reversed chronological order.
-See my Google scholar for the latest updates https://scholar.google.com/citations?user=il8Y0B4AAAAJ&hl=en
+See my Google scholar for the latest updates
 nav: true
 nav_order: 2
+social: true # includes social icons at the bottom of the page
 ---

 <!-- _pages/publications.md -->